Nenden111/mail.dieuwkehupkes.nl/README.md

 image.show()

 Contributing:
-Contributions to QRCode.2Stable are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue on the GitHub repository: QRCode.2Stable GitHub
+Contributions to mail.dieuwkehupkes.nlare welcome!
+If you find any bugs or have suggestions for improvements, please open an issue on the GitHub repository: mail.dieuwkehupkes.nlGitHub

 License:
-QRCode.2Stable is licensed under the MIT License.
+mail.dieuwkehupkes.nlis licensed under the MIT License.
 See the LICENSE file for more details.

 Acknowledgements:
 This library is built upon the foundations of the original QRCode library.
 Special thanks to the contributors of the QRCode project for their work.